Clements Coffee to Close All Belfast Branches Amid 'Challenging' Trading Conditions

 Clements Coffee, one of Belfast's most beloved and long-standing independent coffee chains, has announced it will be closing all of its remaining branches in the city, citing a "challenging and changing operating environment" that has made continued trading unsustainable.

-The news has been met with widespread disappointment from loyal customers across Belfast, many of whom have fond memories of the brand that has been a fixture of the city's café culture for decades.
-The closures mark the end of an era for a distinctly Belfast institution.
+The news has been met with widespread disappointment from loyal customers across Belfast, many of whom have fond memories of the brand that has been a fixture of the city's cafΓ© culture for over two decades.
+The closures mark the end of an era for a distinctly Belfast institution β and a sobering reminder of the pressures bearing down on independent hospitality businesses across Northern Ireland.

 Background